ch0ripain/styling-react-components/README.md

 ### How to Use Modular CSS
 For Modular CSS, create a CSS file for the component you want to style.
-For instance, if you have a Header component, you would create a file named Header.module.css.
+For instance, if you have a Header component, you would create a file named Header.module.css
 > [!NOTE]
 > The .module suffix signals the underlying build process of React to scope the styles locally. 🎨